 Shadow of Memories (2001)

 Out of all the games on this list, Shadow of Memories has aged the worst.
 Even back in 2001, it looked a little ropey and can be incredibly confusing to play.
 However, its storytelling ambitions cannot be denied.
-It's a densely plotted time-travelling tale where you play Eike, a man attempting to prevent his own murder by hopping back and forth through several eras, and another PS2 game where the player's actions have far-reaching consequences.
+It's a densely plotted time-traveling tale where you play Eike, a man attempting to prevent his own murder by hopping back and forth through several eras, and another PS2 game where the player's actions have far-reaching consequences.

 The Thing (2002)